How DNA Testing Has Improved Criminal Justice System

 Police do not have to collect large samples to identify the criminals, as was required in older days, today the technology is so advanced that even a smear of blood or a drop of bodily fluid will do a fine job.

-Know: HPV DNA Testing For Cervical Cancer
+Discover: HPV DNA Testing For Cervical Cancer

 Disadvantages Of DNA Testing In the Criminal Justice System